Erfan-Dilfanian/Water_Tanker/README.md

 In the `/Water_container` please find the stl files of the water container parts

-In the `\Supports` you can find the stl files of supports used to mount the drone on the UAV
+In the `/Supports` you can find the stl files of supports used to mount the drone on the UAV

 **All Copyrights to NavLab Concorida**